UCSBCarpentry/2019-03-21-UCSBLibrary/_episodes/r-novice/04-data-structures-part1.md

 One of R's most powerful features is its ability to deal with tabular data - such as you may already have in a spreadsheet or a CSV file.
-Let's start by making a toy dataset in your `data/` directory, called `data/feline.csv`:
+Let's start by making a toy dataset in your `data/` directory, called `feline.csv`:

 ~~~